cicy886/mr-roboger-neighborhood/README.md

 code:
 const num=14;
 rangeNumber (num);
-Expected output: Expected output: 0, Beep!, Boop, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, 10, 11, Boop, Won't you be my neighbor?
+Expected output: 0, Beep!, Boop, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, 10, 11, Boop, Won't you be my neighbor?, 14

+Test: "It should return 'Beep!' if the display number contains 1 and doesn't have 2 and 3"
+code:
+const num=15;
+rangeNumber (num);
+Expected output: 0, Beep!, Boop, Won't you be my neighbbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop, Won't you be my neighbor?, Beep!, Beep!